IBNorm: Information-Bottleneck Inspired Normalization for Representation Learning: Preliminary

 \section{Preliminary}

-Here we introduce information bottleneck (IB) framework~\citep{ib,ib1,ib2} which forms the basis of our approach in Sec.~\ref{sec:method}.
+Here we introduce information bottleneck (IB) framework~\citep{ib1,ib2} which forms the basis of our approach in Sec.~\ref{sec:method}.

-Consider two continuous random variables $X$ and $Y$ with joint probability densities $p(x,y)$ over the space $\mathcal{X}\times\mathcal{Y}$.
-Then, we can define the {mutual information} between $X$ and $Y$:

-Mutual information measures dependencies between random variables, and can be understood as how much knowing $X$ reduces the uncertainty in $Y$ or vice versa.
+Consider two random variables $X$ and $Y$ with joint probability densities $p(x,y)$ over the space $\mathcal{X}\times\mathcal{Y}$.
+We can define the mutual information between $X$ and $Y$: Mutual information measures dependencies between random variables, and can be understood as how much knowing $X$ reduces the uncertainty in $Y$ or vice versa~\citep{mi,mi1,mi2}.

 Building on this, the IB framework formulates representation learning as a trade-off between two goals: 1) minimality which compresses $X$ by reducing $I(X;T)$; and 2) sufficiency which preserves information about $Y$ by maximizing $I(Y;T)$.
-This is captured by the IB objective~\citep{ib2}:
+This is captured by the IB objective: where $\beta > 0$~\citep{ib2}.
+Here, $T$ must satisfy the Markov chain $T - X - Y$, and the optimal representation $T^*$ is given by the conditional distribution $p_{T^*|X}(t|x)$ with marginal $p_{T^*}(t) = \int p_{T^*|X}(t|x) p_X(x) dx$ governed by self-consistency equations~\citep{ib}.